Bethlehem tables vote on biosolids resolution, expresses support for Albany County moratorium - Spotlight News

 “Bethlehem’s Source Water Protection Plan… concluded that the source waters that supply Bethlehem’s drinking water wells and reservoir are of the ‘highest quality,’” the resolution states.
 “One of the most effective ways to keep drinking water safe is to keep potential contaminants out of the source water supply.”

-The moratorium, issued by Albany County Executive Daniel McCoy in January, restricts the land application of treated sewage sludge, also known as biosolids, due to concerns over the presence of per- and polyfluoroalkyl substances (PFAS), heavy metals, and other chemicals.
+The moratorium, issued by Albany County Executive Daniel McCoy in January, restricts the land application of treated sewage sludge, also known as biosolids, due to concerns over the presence of per- and polyfluoroalkyl substances, heavy metals, and other chemicals.

 Much of the discussion in Bethlehem has centered on the Vly Creek Reservoir, one of the town’s two primary drinking water sources.
 The reservoir lies in the neighboring Town of New Scotland, outside Bethlehem’s jurisdiction.
 Board members emphasized the county’s broader authority to regulate activity near shared water sources.

-“Although I am a big proponent of working on biosolids… this won’t affect our reservoir, which is outside of town boundaries, and we don’t have the authority,” Cunningham said last month.
+“Although I am a big proponent of working on biosolids… this won’t affect our reservoir, which is outside of town boundaries, and we don’t have the authority,” Cunningham said at the March 26 board meeting.
 “That’s why the county ban is super important.”

 The town’s proposed resolution outlines several requests for action from the New York State Department of Environmental Conservation, including more accessible data on where biosolids are applied and what they contain, along with the development of updated testing protocols and regulations related to landfill leachate, a known source of biosolid contamination.